 When planning your social media team, you’ll need to consider the roles and responsibilities based on your business requirements, goals, and budget rather than a standard template.

-Here are the main roles you may require for your social media team:
+Here are the main roles you may require to have a strong social media structure for your brand:

 Social media manager

-Depending on your organization, the social media manager may be titled brand/project manager or head of social — but the bottom line is that there’s an overall team leader.
+Depending on your organization, they could also be called a brand/project manager or head of social.
+The bottom line is that there’s an overall team leader.

-A social media manager can wear many hats, especially if it’s a small company, where they may be involved in publishing content, replying to comments, and analyzing results.
+They can wear many hats, especially if it’s a small company.
+They may be involved in publishing content, replying to comments, and analyzing results.

 But they also need to take a high-level view of social media when setting the strategy and planning for the team, and they need to know the brand inside out.